Grading of affine Weyl semi-groups of Kac-Moody type: Introduction

-In order to build a Kazhdan-Lusztig theory of p-adic Kac Moody groups, we want to understand how close this order is to the Bruhat order of an affine Coxeter group, which properties still hold and which do not.
-The definition of a $\mathbb Z$-length is already a significant step, but many important properties, which are known to hold for Bruhat orders, remain unknown in this context.
-Several were proved only for Kac-Moody root systems of affine simply laced type using the specific structure of affine Weyl group of $W^v$ in this context. \paragraph{Choice of vocabulary}The order on $W^+$ is often mentioned in the literature as "double affine Bruhat order" and the associated length as "double affine Bruhat length" because it is most studied in the case of $G$ a Kac-Moody group of affine type (in which case $W^v$ is already an affine Weyl group).
-In this paper we refer to it as "affine Bruhat order" and "affine Bruhat length", denoted $\ell^a$, because we do not suppose that $W^v$ is an affine Weyl group.
-Note that, if $W^v$ is finite, then the affine Bruhat length and order on $W^+$ are just the ones induced by its Coxeter group structure. \paragraph{Main result} Our main result is a positive answer to \cite[Conjecture 1.5]{muthiah2019bruhat} in full generality:
+The order on $W^a_+$ is often mentioned in the literature as "double affine Bruhat order" and the associated length as "double affine Bruhat length" because it is most studied in the case of $G$ a Kac-Moody group of affine type (in which case $W$ is an affine Weyl group).
+In this paper we refer to it as "the affinized Bruhat order" and "the affinized Bruhat length", denoted $\ell^a$, because we do not suppose that $W$ is an affine Weyl group.
+Note that, if $W$ is finite, then the affinized Bruhat length and order on $W^a_+$ are just the ones induced by its Coxeter group structure.